The Sanskrit Heritage Site

 in XML form under various transliteration schemes.

-Please visit the Sanskrit linguistic resources site.
+Please visit the Sanskrit linguistic resources page.

 Sanskrit Reader